 The West Virginia Public Health Association: Student Affiliate is a state-wide organization that works to promote a better understanding of the concepts of community health.
 Our membership includes students from other universities and from different disciplines but with a uniting interest in engaging in the practice of public health or the advancement of public health.
-For more information, contact the Students Affiliate's co-chairs, Krystal Capers krcapers@mix.wvu.edu and Megan Tuscano matuscano@mix.wvu.edu.
+For more information, contact the Students Affiliate's co-chairs, Krystal Capers krcapers@mix.wvu.edu and Megan Tuscano <a href="mailto:mailt